2. Computer Aided design¶

 I then added designs and copied them using the rotational symmetry tool to finish the designs.

-Here’s what my final design looked like.
+Here’s what my final design looked like with a downloadable svg below.

 Gimp is a raster design software, mainly meant for image manipulations.
 In gimp, I made a floating design of my initals.
 I learned a lot about GIMP’s layer tools, manipulation and creation tools, and general settings.
 For me, GIMP was very hard for me to navigate at first, but I was pretty quickly able to get used to it’s system of menus.
 I like gimp’s layer system, because it’s something I’ve seen before in many other softwares, like Corel Draw and procreate.
 I’ll probably use GIMP again if I need to manipulate or create raster designs, however I’d like to find an alternative to GIMP if i’m making small, simple changes.
 Here are some pictures from the design process of making my logo:

-Pictures and steps.
+Pictures and steps.¶

 The first thing I did was change my background color to black, I did this by going into the left color menu and selecting the background color.